cohesity/cohesity-ansible-role/docs/examples/demos/facts.md

 - Storage Domains
 - Job Execution History for each Current Protection Job

-Upon completion of this play, the output will be written into a file called `cohesity_facts.json` and stored in the Ansible Inventory Directory.
+Upon completion of this play, the output is written to a file called `cohesity_facts.json` and stored in the Ansible Inventory Directory.

 ### Notes
   - Currently, the Ansible Module requires Full Cluster Administrator access.